Geometric Model Selection for Latent Space Network Models: Hypothesis Testing via Multidimensional Scaling and Resampling Techniques: Simulations

-In general, for smaller networks, Method 1 could identify hyperbolic networks very well but, at the same time, tend to misclassify the majority of Euclidean networks as network getting larger and/or denser.
-Method 2 and Method 3 are more conservative and less likely to falsely categorize Euclidean networks as hyperbolic networks but misclassify the hyperbolic networks about more half the time.\\ Then, we focused on a particular group of networks - large and sparse networks.
-In this case, only networks of densities between 0 and 0.2 will be considered. \\
+In general, for smaller networks, comparing raw stress differences identifies hyperbolic networks very well but, at the same time, tends to misclassify the majority of Euclidean networks especially as the networks get larger and/or denser.
+Both the permutation test and bootstrapped approach are more conservative and less likely to falsely categorize Euclidean networks as hyperbolic networks but misclassify the hyperbolic networks more than roughly half the time.

+Then to mimic many real world networks, we focused on a particular group of networks - large and sparse networks.
+In this case, only networks of densities between 0 and 0.2 will be considered.

-From Table \ref{tab:comp2}, it is clear that as the networks become larger, when network size is larger than 100, Method 1 categorizes all simulated networks, hyperbolic and GLPM, as hyperbolic networks and loses the effect of distinguishing the underlying geometry.
-Both Method 2 and Method 3 show an improvement in distinguishing between two methods for large and sparse network, which is more common in the real-world datasets.
-Method 2 has better sensitivity, that is good at correctly identifying hyperbolic networks, while Method 3 has a better balance between sensitivity and specificity.
+From Table \ref{tab:comp2}, when network size is 100 or larger, comparing raw stress differences categorizes all simulated networks, hyperbolic and Euclidean, as hyperbolic networks and cannot distinguish underlying geometry.
+Both the permutation test and bootstrapped based approach show an improvement in distinguishing between the two geometries for large and sparse network, which is more common in real-world datasets.
+The permutation test has better sensitivity, meaning that it is good at correctly identifying hyperbolic networks, while incorporating a bootstrapped network distribution results in better balance between sensitivity and specificity.